ArjanFaber-TomTom/Capacity_Workflow/README.md

 - Connects to the JiraApiCube via MSOLAP and runs a DAX query to extract Jira issue data related to the string "BATTI".

 - Connection details: Server: Ams2wp-bwc20-3\\DWH_PROD_TAB; Cube: JiraApiCube
-- writes to : C:/Users/fabera/OneDrive - TomTom/Desktop/Scripts_Git/output.csv
+- writes to : ./output.csv

 2. capacity_metric.py
 - Processes the output CSV to:
 - Parse dates and detect overdue issues
 - Compute: Overdue severity (ratio of overdue to total) and Proportion of "To Do" tickets.
 Overall capacity score using a 50/50 blend
-- Stores results in: C:/Users/fabera/OneDrive - TomTom/Desktop/Scripts_Git/store_capacity.xlsx
+- Stores results in:./store_capacity.xlsx

 📈 Output Files
 - output.csv: Raw data from the cube query